permutationlock/emscripten_c_examples/README.md

 working and look at how to tell the browser what to do with stdout and stderr.
 Then we'll look at getting more general file i/o working on the web.
-Finally, we'll get a full graphical app working with [Raylib][1], matching native behavior as much as possible.
+Finally, we'll get a full graphical app working with [Raylib][1], matching native behavior as close as possible.

 In order to follow along you will first need a C compiler; I will use [Clang][5], but feel free to use whatever you